lokxii/Mac-trackpad-mapper/README.md

 Modifying this constant changes screen size.

 Note that **trackpad mapper** does not validate screen size nor cursor coordinate.
-It is feed directly to mouse event and posted to event tab.
+Validating cursor position is done by window server.

 ## Building